korowai/framework/docs/sphinx/components/ldap.rst

    :start-after: [query]
    :lines: 1-2

-The returned object provides access to all entries found by query.
-It implements :class:`Korowai\\Component\\Ldap\\Adapter\\ResultInterface` which, in turn, includes the standard `IteratorAggregate <http://php.net/manual/en/class.iteratoraggregate.php>`_ interface.
+The returned object provides access to entries selected by the query.
+It implements :class:`Korowai\\Component\\Ldap\\Adapter\\ResultInterface` which, in turn, includes the standard :phpclass:`\IteratorAggregate` interface.
 This means, you may iterate over the result entries in a usual way

 .. literalinclude:: ../examples/component/ldap/ldap_intro.php
    :start-after: [foreach]
    :lines: 1-3

-An array of result entries can be retrieved with :method:`Korowai\\Component\\Ldap\\Adapter\\ResultInterface::getEntries` method of the returned result object.
+An array of entries can be retrieved with result's :method:`Korowai\\Component\\Ldap\\Adapter\\ResultInterface::getEntries` method

 .. literalinclude:: ../examples/component/ldap/ldap_intro.php
    :start-after: [getEntries]
    :lines: 1

-This shall return an array.
-By default, entries' distinguished names (DN) are used as array keys.
+By default, entries' distinguished names (DN) are used as array keys

 .. literalinclude:: ../examples/component/ldap/ldap_intro.php
    :start-after: [entry]
    :lines: 1

-Each entry is an instance of class :class:`Korowai\\Component\\Ldap\\Entry` and is actually a container for attributes.
-The entry can me modified in memory.
+Each entry is an :class:`Korowai\\Component\\Ldap\\Entry` object and contains attributes.
+It can me modified in memory

 .. literalinclude:: ../examples/component/ldap/ldap_intro.php
    :start-after: [setAttribute]